 Even a gorgeously tailored black dress isn’t worth much to you if you already have 10 just like it.
 A $15 t-shirt is no bargain if it’s worn out after a few washes.
 And those jeans on sale aren’t worth $40 if you’ll wear them just twice before consigning them to the back of your closetMarc Bain

-Make sure to choose something from a brand having a positive impact on the planet and its inhabitants.
+Make sure to explore second hand options, and if you need to buy new choose a brand that positively impacts the planet and its inhabitants.
 You can use the free Good On You app or the directory to check the labour, environment, and animal ratings for over thousands of fashion brands.
-You can also find exclusive offers on ethical brands all year round, which is especially helpful for those of us who can have trouble affording new ethical fashion.

 Some brands recognise the damage of events like Black Friday on conscious consumerism, and go out of their way to fight against the tide.
 Here is a selection of eco-initiatives worth supporting:

-- Flamingos’ Life (“Good”): Spanish plant-based shoemakers brand, Flamingos’ Life, will face Black Friday overconsumption by closing its online store on Black Friday.
-In a globalised world, the brand is joining forces with other ethical brands committed to the salvation of the planet to create a bigger impact and spread the message around the world.
+- Flamingos’ Life (“Good”): Spanish plant-based shoemaker brand, Flamingos’ Life, will face Black Friday overconsumption by closing its online store on Black Friday.
+In a globalised world, the brand is joining forces with other responsible brands committed to the salvation of the planet to create a bigger impact and spread the message around the world.

 Let’s work together to reduce the impact of the fashion industry by going into this year’s shopping season with a conscience—or even better, avoiding it altogether.